Neha21-svg/Neha21-svg/README.md

-About Me - Neha Kumari
+## About Me - Neha Kumari
-## Hi there 👋 I'm Neha Kumari,a passionate software developer and tester with a strong foundation in Programming and Communication.
-Currently transitioning into the software field , I am committed to delivering quality and seamless user experiences through rigorous testing and development practices.
+👋 Hi there!
+I'm Neha Kumari, a passionate software developer and tester with a strong foundation in Programming and Communication.
+Currently transitioning into the software field, I am committed to delivering quality and seamless user experiences through rigorous testing and development practices.

+🎓 Education
+.Bachelor of Business Administration
+.Currently enhancing my software skills at Masai School.